 Do you want to take a nice picture or an awesome selfie?
 Want to have a conversation with someone you just stumbled across?
 Step aside and don't stop in the middle.

 Did you memorise all of them?
-Brilliant, you are now on the right track to become an awesome traveler.
+Brilliant, you are now on the right track to become a good traveller.
 Did I miss something?
-What do you think makes a good traveler?
-Let me know in the comment section bellow.
+What do you think makes a good traveller?
+Let me know in the comment section below.